 DISCIPLINE AND SUSPENSION PROCEDURES It is the philosophy of Durant Schools that students must be responsible for their academic learning and behavior.
 The Co-Curricular Eligibility policy (Good Conduct Policy) can also be applied to disciplinary infractions.
 Penalties are imposed upon those who fail to carry out their responsibilities appropriately.
 Any student under suspension at the time of commencement will not be permitted to participate in the commencement ceremony.
 A record of each infraction shall be kept in the office.
 Multiple infractions will increase the severity of discipline and/or lead to possible expulsion.
-Inappropriate behavior at school or school related activities which will result in disciplinary action includes but not limited to:
+Inappropriate behavior at school or school related activities which will result in disciplinary action includes but not limited to: The Discipline and Suspension procedures listed below are based off of the HF604 Student Discipline law of 2023 and will evolve further as the guidance from the Department of Education is disseminated to the school.

 - A. Disrespectful to any school employee - B. Stealing - C. Gambling - D. Harassment (of the verbal, physical, or sexual nature) - E. Continuous violation of school rules and regulations - F. Refusal to serve assigned detention - G. Destruction, vandalism, or defacing school property - H. Truancy - I. Trespassing (in the school building without appropriate supervision) - J. Refusing to abide by the dress and appearance code - K. Use of profane or obscene language, verbal or nonverbal - L. Physical expressions of intimacy or any conduct of sexual nature - M. Sleeping in class - N. Other actions of repeated (even first time) violations which are disruptive to normal school routine - O. Physical assault towards another student (depending on the severity of the assault) 1.
 Up to five days suspension for first offense 2.
 Up to ten days for repeated offenses 3.
 Recommendation for expulsion.
 Expulsion could happen if the assault is of a serious and/or life threatening nature even if it is a first or second time offense. - P. Bringing weapons, explosives, poisons on school grounds or to school activities.
 The administration determines if any item brought to school, to school functions, or on school grounds contributes to an unsafe environment.
 1. Students bringing such items to school can be expelled up to twelve calendar months.
 2. Superintendent may modify expulsion requirements on a case-by-case basis. - Q. Possession of stolen property - R. Use or possession of alcohol, tobacco, cigarette look-alikes, nicotine dispensers, a controlled substance, and/or illegal drugs, or drug paraphernalia at any school related activity or on school property.
 1. From the list described in "R" tobacco, cigarette look-alikes, or nicotine dispensers could lead up to a 3 5 day suspension.
 All other infractions listed in "R" may be recommended for expulsion at administration discretion.
 An illegal drug can be but not limited to: marijuana, any amphetamine or barbiturate, cocaine, meth, any other illegal narcotic, or a prescribed controlled substance in which the student does not have a prescription. - 2.
-Continued offenses could be three to ten days or recommendation for expulsion if multiple offenses occur.

-3. Students under legal age for the above substances will be referred to the local police department for violation of the lowa Code.
+Continued offenses could be three to ten days or recommendation for expulsion if multiple offenses occur. - 3.
+Students under legal age for the above substances will be referred to the local police department for violation of the lowa Code.
 Possible disciplinary action that may result from the above mentioned behavior are listed below.
 These are dependent upon severity and frequency of infraction.
 In addition, civil/criminal charges may be filed.